-- 1(S)(2).
-No Four Wheelers or motorized vehicles will be used to push start any car. - 1(T).
+1(S)(2).
+No Four Wheelers or motorized vehicles will be used to push start any car.

+- 1(T).
 Once a car qualifies or pushes off from the staging area for the first race you must run the same car (chassis) for the entire event. - 1(U).
 The Race Director must be in the hot chute with the handlers during a racing event. - 1(V).
 Fuel tanks cannot be replaced during a race; the penalty is a DQ from that race. - 1(W).
-Half midget class will be given maximum two fuel stops after the initial green flag at any QMA sanctioned.
+Half midget class will be given maximum two fuel stops after the initial green flag in any main event race.
+There are no fuel stops during a heat race.
 Maximum fuel tank size 140 ounces.